Monikaun/Monika/README.md

 # Monika
 # 💫 About Me:
-🎓 Data Analyst enthusiast with expertise in SQL, Excel, Power Query, and Tableau.
+🎓 Data Analyst enthusiast with expertise in SQL, Excel, Power Query, and Tableau.<br><br>
-💻 Skilled in Data Cleaning, Data Transformation, Data Visualization, and Exploration.
+💻 Skilled in Data Cleaning, Data Transformation, Data Visualization, and Exploration.<br><br>
-📊 Passionate about turning raw data into actionable insights for decision-making.
+📊 Passionate about turning raw data into actionable insights for decision-making.<br><br>
-📈 Recently completed projects involving pizza databases using MySQL and Tableau for interactive visualizations.
+📈 Recently completed projects involving pizza databases using MySQL and Tableau for interactive visualizations.<br><br>
-🚀 Actively seeking opportunities to apply my knowledge in Data Extraction, Documentation, and Reporting.
+🚀 Actively seeking opportunities to apply my knowledge in Data Extraction, Documentation, and Reporting.<br><br>
-👥 Strong collaborator with a focus on continuous improvement and cross-functional communication.
+👥 Strong collaborator with a focus on continuous improvement and cross-functional communication.<br><br>
 📚 Lifelong learner, committed to enhancing my skill set with new technologies and tools in data science and analytics.